Tumso Abdurakhmanov: Assassination attempt and death reports

 While Abdurakhmanov was facing deportation from Poland, Daudov promised to "meet him at the airport with flowers".
 However, he instead travelled to Sweden in December 2019 and requested asylum, but his claim was rejected in accordance with the Dublin Regulation.
 While he was appealing the decision, he was attacked in his home in Gävle by a stranger with a hammer on 27 February 2020.
 However, he managed to get to safety and call the police, and the assailant and accomplice were promptly arrested.
 During the investigation of the attack, he was given legal permission to reside in Sweden.
 Following the investigation of the Swedish Security Service, the Gävle district court sentenced the attacker to ten years in prison, while the accomplice was given eight, in addition to lifelong expulsion from Swedish soil.
 On 1 April 2021, a court of appeal increased the attacker's sentence to twelve years, while the accomplice's sentence was reduced to one year and six months.
 Following the trial, Sweden's Ministry for Foreign Affairs summoned Russia's ambassador in Stockholm for an explanation of the attack due to alleged links between the assailant and the Chechen government.
 On 6 October 2021, Abdurakhmanov was granted asylum in Sweden.

 In December 2021, Chechen authorities kidnapped dozens of family members of Chechen militants who had taken refuge abroad, including nine of Abdurakhmanov's, in an attempt to silence the dissident voices under the threat of physical abuse.
 Abdurakhmanov refused to comply with the authorities and his relatives were later released.

 In the spring of 2022, Abdurakhmanov denounced Russia's invasion of Ukraine.
 On 2 November 2022, he published a post on Telegram Messenger announcing the establishment of a political party, Noxçiyçönan Az (Voice of Chechnya).
 The final publication on his YouTube channel appeared on 7 November 2022 and his final Telegram post was published on 30 November.

 On 5 December 2022, Tumso Abdurakhmanov's associates claimed that the blogger had died, although he had not been heard from for 4 days.
 Some sources announced that he was shot on the night of December 1 by a group of unidentified people.
 These reports were however overturned by a German criminal court in which the blogger had testified in November 2022, and which stated that to its knowledge, Tumso Abdurakhmanov was still alive, moreover, many in the Chechen diaspora reacted with skepticism, and his death has not yet been confirmed by Swedish police.

+On 20 February 2023, Abdurakhmanov made his first public statements following the rumors of his death.

+On 31 August 2023, the Munich state court convicted a Russian man of plotting the murder of Abdurakhmanov's brother on orders from Ramzan Kadyrov and sentenced the defendant to 10 years in prison.